Toddlers thrive on routine. It helps them feel secure and gives them a sense of mastery over their lives.

 Age 2-3 Years

-At this age, 10-13 hours of sleep (including one or two naps) is fairly typical.
 Naps gradually begin to cut down altogether as they approach preschool age and the majority of sleep is focused on nighttime.

-Nap length will depend on their sleeping patterns.
-According to Sleep Expert Dr. Michael Breus, studies show that most 18-month-olds tend to nap for under 2 hours a day, and this shortens to 1-hour naps by age 2.
+According to sleep expert Dr. Michael Breus, studies show that most 18-month-olds tend to nap for under 2 hours a day, and this shortens to 1-hour naps by age 2.

 Longer or shorter naps may be needed depending on their sleep quality during the night.